 The New Hampshire Public Utilities Commission (PUC) offers grant funding for renewable energy projects installed at commercial, industrial, public, non-profit, municipal or school facilities, or multi-family residences with at least three units.
 The minimum award is $150,000, and the maximum award is $1 million.

 The Virginia Resources Authority (VRA) was created in 1984 and provides financial assistance to local governments in Virginia for a variety of projects, including energy and energy conservation projects.
 In March 2011, H.B.
 2389 added "renewable energy" to the list of eligible projects (though it may have already been technically eligible under the "energy" category).
-VRA offers several financing options, including the Virginia Pooled Financing Program, Revolving Loan Funds, and Term Financing.
-Interested entities should use the contact form available on the VRA web site in order to discuss financing options with VRA staff.
+VRA offers a couple financing options, including the Virginia Pooled Financing Program and Revolving Loan Funds.
+Interested entities can use the contact form available on the VRA web site in order to discuss financing options with VRA staff.

 In June 2010, the Louisiana Public Service Commission (LPSC) unanimously approved a Renewable Energy Pilot Program to determine whether a renewable portfolio standard (RPS) is suitable for Louisiana.
 The program was concluded in August of 2013 with the determination that, while utilities, staff, and regulators learned a great deal, a mandatory RPS was not needed in Louisianna.
 Three major reasons given not to pursue an RPS were 1) that renewable energy generation is more expensive than conventional energy generation, 2) that rising natural gas prices have put renewables at a cost disadvantage, and 3) that federal interest in mandatory RPS